edecocke-uncc/FASTA-Analysis/README.md

 - --output (-o): Output file path (default: stdout)

 ### Example Output
+The output is a tab-separated matrix where the rows and columns represent sequence identifiers and each cell contains the k-mer identity between two sequences.
+All values range from 0 to 1 and the diagonal values are always 1.0000 (self-comparison).Values are always formatted to four decimal places.

 ```
 ID              Seq1   Seq2   Seq3
 Seq1            1.0000 0.9231 0.9102